labor1983/tasmota-pyflasher/README.md

 ## Why?

-There is no easy tool for flashing Tasmota
+There is no GUI flashing tool with the needed Tasmota default settings

 ## License
 [MIT](http://opensource.org/licenses/MIT)